francois2metz/node-spore/README.md

 If a middleware throw an exception, then the callback is immediatly called, and err param contain exception.

-You can also enable middleware with client::enable
+You can also enable middleware with client::enable:

     var client = spore.createClient(__dirname +'/twitter.json');
     client.enable(middleware);